 Fast, seamless Internet access is a ubiquitous part of many people’s lives.
-From our smartphones and laptops to newer inventions like Smart TV and virtual assistants, the Internet is everywhere.
-Worldwide Internet penetration stood at 63.1% in 2022, with most users residing in North America and Europe.
+From our smartphones and laptops to newer inventions like Smart TVs and virtual assistants, the Internet is everywhere.
+Worldwide Internet penetration stood at 64.6% in April 2023, with most users residing in North America and Europe.

-On top of this, a growing number of people all across Africa, Asia and Latin-America gains access to the Internet every year.
+On top of this, a growing number of people all across Africa, Asia, and Latin America gain access to the Internet every year.
 Because of this, the demand for domain names and hosting services here is not expected to slow down anytime soon.
 This is particularly the case for local ccTLDs like .cn, .in, and .ng and their IDN variations.
 If you have ever considered expanding your business to new markets, now could therefore very well be the time.

 New gTLDs continue their momentum

 New gTLDs are so ubiquitous these days that it can be hard to remember that they only entered the market in 2013!
 Currently, the most popular new gTLD is .xyz, with over 4 million registrations as of 2022. .xyz is followed by .online, while the top 5 is further completed by .top, .shop, and .site.
 The number of new gTLDs is rising every year.
 Some of the newest additions to the market include .kids, .boo, .rsvp, and .giving.

 New gTLDs offer people and businesses the opportunity to register catchy, unique names.
 This is a big thing in a domain landscape in which most “good” .com names have already been taken.
 Number domains and super-short domain names (containing 2-4 characters) are currently some of the hottest domains on the market – and with new gTLDs, there is plenty of choice.
 These types of domain names are sold for record-breaking prices as premium domains.
 The demand and supply for geoTLDs, from .nyc to .barcelona, is also soaring, particularly for hyperlocal websites and services.